astrowonk/aoc_scoreboard/README.md

 This class will parse a JSON file from the API listed on an [Advent of Code](https://adventofcode.com) private scoreboard into pandas dataframes.

 This module powers the [AOC Dashboard](https://github.com/astrowonk/aoc_dashboard) which is a [Plotly Dash](https://dash.plotly.com) web app that renders charts and tables based on user-uploaded .json file from the AoC site.
+[The web app is running live on my web site](https://marcoshuerta.com/dash/aoc/), if you want to check it out.

 Usage: